sillyladdess/sillyladdess/README.md

 ### For PT

-I don't work with roleplay, talking, c+h, hiding, etc etc. I'm a very, very antisocial person at first glance, as I hate the concept of interacting with anyone that might not read my stuff, **especially if you run up to me like "HAIII HELLO HII I WANT TO BE FRIENDS WITH YOU UWU!!!"**.(I don't have an issue with people going uwu but something like that and I'll block you.)
+I don't work with roleplay[sometimes I'm just not in the mood to roleplay as one of my characters], c+h, hiding, etc etc. I'm a very, very antisocial person at first glance, as I hate interacting with anyone that doesn't read my stuff, **especially if you run up to me like "HAIII HELLO HII I WANT TO BE FRIENDS WITH YOU UWU!!!"**.(I don't have an issue with people going uwu but something like that and I'll block you.)

 ``Note : if you copy my friends' or my skins and you hang around the Countryhumans, The Amazing Digital Circus, Transformers or the Genshin Impact fandom areas, or occasionally at the Bakery with the skin you copied from me/my friends, expect there to be a drama.``